Learner drivers can join an existing car insurance policy or take one out themselves.

 How to get car insurance for a learner driver with their own car

-If you can't avoid a separate policy for the learner driver, you'll need to first help them take out Take out Compulsory Third-Party (CTP) insurance.
-This is the mandatory insurance that all cars on the road must have.
-The purpose is to pay for medical bills for anyone the driver injures in an accident.
-In some states, CTP comes with your registration.
+If you can't avoid a separate policy for the learner driver, you'll need to help them take out a Compulsory Third-Party (CTP) insurance.
+This is mandatory cover all cars on the road must have and helps pay for any medical costs for anoyone the driver injures in an accident.
+In some states this comes automatically with your car registration.

 Save on car insurance for learner drivers with their own car